AliOKeeffe/mindyoga/README.md

 The colour scheme of the website is white and green with varying shades of green used to tie in with the nature imagery.
 A dark grey font is used which has a good contrast with the light green and white backgrounds making it easy to read.

 ### Fonts
-The Montserrat font is the main font used throughout the whole website with Sans Serif as the backup font in case for any reason the font isn't being imported into the site correctly.
+The Montserrat font is the main font used throughout the whole website.
+This font was imported via [Google Fonts](https://fonts.google.com/).
+I'm using Sans Serif as a backup font, in case for any reason the main font isn't being imported into the site correctly.

 ## Wireframes
 Wireframes were produced using Balsamiq.